junghun-K/Drone_simulation/labs/lab02-web-sockets/README.md

 <hr>

 In this lab we are aiming to understand the connection between the front-end and back-end development using a web sockets library.
 We will also investigate the Model View Controller (MVC) pattern.
+You will get this lab checked off by your lab section TAs similar to Lab 01.

 ## Peparing for the lab